 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Please see full Prescribing Information, including Boxed WARNING and Medication Guide, for INREBIC.
+Please see full Prescribing Information for INREBIC including BOXED WARNING and Medication Guide.